 Nitrogen Reducing Septic Systems

 Thousands of parcels are currently served by polluting cesspools and septic systems, but will never connect to a sewer system.
-Reversing degradation of water quality will depend on replacement of existing systems with new, individual Innovative and Alternative Onsite Wastewater Treatment Systems (I/A OWTS).
+Reversing the degradation of water quality will depend on the replacement of existing systems with new, individual Innovative and Alternative Onsite Wastewater Treatment Systems (I/A OWTS).
 This is why the installation of a new nitrogen reducing septic system is important to the health and safety of communities in the Hamptons, Montauk and throughout the East End of Long Island.

 Suffolk County: Reclaim Our Water:

 Over the past several years, Suffolk County has assertively set the stage for the transition to the use of these new systems.
 To make the cost of I/A systems that remove nitrogen to protect water quality more affordable for homeowners, Suffolk County has developed the Septic Improvement Program.
 Under the Reclaim Our Water Septic Improvement Program, homeowners who decide to replace their cesspool or septic system with the new technologies will be eligible for a grant of up to $30,000 from Suffolk County and New York State to offset the cost of one of the new systems.
 In addition to the grant, homeowners can qualify to finance the remaining cost of the systems over 15 years at a low 3% fixed interest rate.
 The loan program will be administered by Community Development Corporation of Long Island Funding Corp, with financial support from Bridgehampton National Bank, in the amount $1 million and financial commitments from several philanthropic foundations.